sufyazi/TOBIAS-footprinting-custom/README.md

-# footprinting-workflow-scripts
+# Footprinting Workflow Scripts
-Various miscellaneous Python and Bash scripts to run different footprinting analysis on HPC Gekko NTU
+This repository contains miscellaneous modular scripts that can be used to form workflows for footprinting analyses, both motif-guided (using TOBIAS) and *de novo* (using HINT-ATAC and STREME from MEME suite) on the HPC cluster, Gekko in NTU, Singapore.